-The Alumni Bachelor's Degree Scholarship is open to all AAS and diploma graduates of Eastern International College accepted into the BS in Diagnostic Medical Sonography program or the BS in Dental Hygiene.
+The Alumni Bachelor's Degree Scholarship is open to all AAS and diploma graduates of Eastern International College accepted into a bachelor's degree program at the College.

-- Students must be enrolled full-time for the initial semester. - For subsequent semesters of the program, the student must maintain a cumulative GPA of 3.50 or greater - Amount of the award is \$500.00 per semester (\$250.00 for online students)
+- Students must be enrolled full-time for the initial term, and maintain full-time enrollment for any earning term. - For subsequent term of the program, the student must maintain a cumulative GPA of 3.50 or greater - Amount of the award is \$500.00 per semester (\$250.00 for online students)